 Each academic department at TKU determines the style guide that students will use when writing papers and preparing written work for courses in those departments.
 Students in the undergraduate counseling program will use the APA (American Psychological Association) Style Guide.
 Students in all other undergraduate programs will use Turabian's Manual of Style, Eighth Edition.
 Students in the graduate biblical and theological studies programs (MDIV, MPT, MDIV/MJS, MPT/MJS) may use Turabian or the Society of Biblical Literature (SBL) Style Guide.
 Students in the Marriage and Family Therapy program will use the APA Style Guide.
-Students in the Society of Biblical Literature (SBL) Style Guide.
-Students of Ministry program will use the Turabian, A Manual for Writers.
+Students in the Doctor of Ministry program will use Turabian, A Manual for Writers.
 Messianic Jewish students will use the Society of Biblical Literature (SBL) Style Guide.